 Those interested in manually focusing this lens have not been forgotten, and this lens's focus ring lens will provide a superb manual focus experience.
 Instead of a conventional mechanically-linked manual focus drive, Canon implemented electronic manual focusing starting with the EF 600mm III lens.
 This decision simplified the overall design, saving weight and increasing expected reliability — and seemingly preparing for the R-series technology.

-The RF 1200mm F8 L IS lens's manual focus ring is ideally located, is large, has a sharply-ribbed rubber surface with a great feel and ideal rotational resistance, and will be very smooth with no play.
+The RF 800mm F8 L IS lens's manual focus ring is ideally located, is large, has a sharply-ribbed rubber surface with a great feel and ideal rotational resistance, and will be very smooth with no play.
 With an ear against the lens, a series of tightly-spaced click sounds will be heard while manually focusing.

 A feature commonly implemented on electronic focusing lenses is variable speed drive rate dependent on the focus ring rotational speed.
 Unfortunately, this feature is often not optimally implemented, and fortunately, Canon has a better option for this lens.
 Via a switch, this lens offers three linear drive speeds.
 Mode 1 adjusts the focus relatively quickly, and precise focusing is challenging in this mode.
 Mode 2 and 3 become respectively slower, enabling fine control over the focus distance.
 You don't want to use mode 3 setting to chase sports action, but this mode allows for precise manual focusing.

 FTM (Full Time Manual) focusing is supported in AF mode while in One Shot Drive Mode, but the shutter release must be half-pressed for the focus ring to be enabled.
-I often manually adjust the focus distance to track action while I'm not actively shooting, such as to watch sports action at the other end of the field or to pre-focus on where I expect the action to occur next.
+I often manually adjust the focus distance to track action while I'm not actively shooting, such as watching sports action at the other end of the field or to pre-focus on where I expect the action to occur next.
 Note that FTM does not work if electronic manual focusing is disabled in the camera's menu (if this option is present).
 The lens's switch must be in the "MF" position and the camera meter must be on and awake for conventional manual focusing to be available.

 Following is a comparison table showing the recent and current Canon super-telephoto line-up as of review time.